Jenbacher: History

 Because of the availability of appropriate specialists and skilled workers, it was decided to concentrate on the production of diesel engines.
 The first product was a 15 hp two-stroke engine, which was very successful and was manufactured in large quantities.
 This was followed by more two-stroke and four stroke models of engine.
 The JW 15, 8 TO 15 Hp; the JW20, 15 to 20 Hp; and the JW20M, the same engine, but with inertial mass damping to counteract the vibrations of the single cylinder.
 The company was now pushed to develop generators, compressors and pumps of the same quality.

 In 1959 the company was constituted as Jenbacher Werke AG, the main shareholders being Creditanstalt with 35% and Mannesmann with 26%, the rest being free float.
 Creditanstalt increased its share steadily and after the purchase of Mannesmann's share through the CA-controlled Andritz AG they acquired a vast majority of the share capital.
 In 1979, 1,550 people were employed at the plant.
 In 1988 the majority of the company was acquired by Auricon Beteiligungs AG.
 In 1991 it was organized into the Jenbacher Energy Systems AG (JES) and the Jenbacher Transport Systems Ltd. (JTS) divisions.
 In the same year, JTS acquired 29.9% of the British company Telfos Holding, which gave the company an influence on Ganz-Hunslet, the former Hungarian locomotive works Ganz-MÁVAG.
 On December 12, 1991, JTS attained majority share capital of Telfos, and bought out General Electric's remaining share in 1993.
 In 1997, Jenbacher attempted to enter the tram market with help from AEG through a Jenbacher daughter company called Integral Verkehrstechnik AG Jenbach.
 Integral lost over 22 million Euros from 1997 to 2001, and led to the sale of the Jenbacher rail car division to Connex.
 In 1998 Jenbacher started its relationship with Clarke Energy which is now one of its largest gas engine distributors, The remaining gas engine-energy division was acquired by General Electric in 2003.
 In 2018 GE sold its Jenbacher and Waukesha brands to the private equity company Advent International which created the new company INNIO.

+In 2020, Innio takes over the spare parts manufacturer and gas engine service specialist PowerUP, which was founded in 2016 by former Innio employees.